What Makes Pre-trained Language Models Better Zero-shot Learners?: Reverse Label Words

-To briefly verify whether the perplexity can be used to measure the quality of prompting setting, we perform a very simple experiment that we compute mean perplexity score of prompted input $x'$ with \textit{``[MASK]''} filled by ground truth label words for each dataset (called \textbf{PPL\textsubscript{g}} ).
+To briefly verify whether perplexity can be used to measure the quality of prompting, we perform a very simple experiment where we compute the mean perplexity score of prompted input $x'$ with \textit{``[MASK]''} filled by ground truth label words for each dataset (called \textbf{PPL\textsubscript{g}} ).
 Then we reverse the label words filled in previous input examples (e.g., we change \textit{``very pleased.''} to \textit{``not pleased.''} in a positive sentiment example) and recompute mean perplexity score (called \textbf{PPL\textsubscript{r}}).
 Note that this experiment is based on RoBERTa.
+The results of this are shown in Table \ref{tab:reverse}.

-The results are presented in Table \ref{tab:reverse}.
 First, we notice that in Setting 1 (i.e., \textit{``[very/not] pleased.''}), the mean perplexity of PPL\textsubscript{g} is always smaller than that of PPL\textsubscript{r} by a clear margin which is encouraging.
 This shows that the pre-trained model can perceive the change of semantics in texts.
-When we see the perplexity of Setting 2 (i.e., \textit{``[yellow/red] black.''}, we find out the magnitude of change is much smaller, which demonstrates that replacing label words means almost no difference to models if domain-irrelevant prompting is applied.
+When we see the perplexity of Setting 2 (i.e., \textit{``[yellow/red] black.''}, we find out the magnitude of change is much smaller, which demonstrates that replacing label words makes almost no difference to models if domain-irrelevant prompting is applied.

 \end{CJK}